WICG/ua-client-hints/README.md

         which user agents might want to tell in this field and to learn more about the admittedly odd looking `"?Not:Your Browser"; v="11"`.

-    2. The `Sec-CH-UA-Platform` header field represents the platform's brand and major version.
+    1. The `Sec-CH-UA-Platform` header field represents the platform's brand and major version.
 For example:

         ```http
         Sec-CH-UA-Platform: "Windows"
         ```

-    3. The `Sec-CH-UA-Arch` header field represents the underlying architecture's instruction set and width.
+    1. The `Sec-CH-UA-Arch` header field represents the underlying architecture's instruction set.
         For example:

         ```http
         Sec-CH-UA-Arch: "arm"
         ```

-    4. The `Sec-CH-UA-Model` header field represents the user agent's underlying device model.
+    1. The `Sec-CH-UA-Bitness` header field represents the underlying architecture's bitness (i.e., the size in bits of an integer or memory address).
         For example:

         ```http
+        Sec-CH-UA-Bitness: "64"
+        ```

+    1. The `Sec-CH-UA-Model` header field represents the user agent's underlying device model.
+For example:

+        ```http
         Sec-CH-UA-Model: "Pixel 2 XL"
         ```

-    5. The `Sec-CH-UA-Mobile` header field represents whether the user agent should receive a specifically "mobile" UX.
+    1. The `Sec-CH-UA-Mobile` header field represents whether the user agent should receive a specifically "mobile" UX.

         ```http
         Sec-CH-UA-Mobile: ?1
         ```
-    6. The `Sec-CH-UA-Full-Version` header field represents the user agent's full version.
+    1. The `Sec-CH-UA-Full-Version` header field represents the user agent's full version.

         ```http
         Sec-CH-UA-Full-Version: "73.1.2343B.TR"